sunitagitaccount/express/Contributing.md

 to the TC and the TC uses its standard consensus seeking process to evaluate whether or not to add this new member.
 The TC will consist of a minimum of 3 active members and a maximum of 10.
 If the TC should drop below 5 members the active TC members should nominate someone new.
-If a TC member is stepping down, they are encouraged (but not require) to nominate someone to take their place.
+If a TC member is stepping down, they are encouraged (but not required) to nominate someone to take their place.

 TC members will be added as admin's on the Github orgs, npm orgs, and other resources as